wpswings/woo-gift-cards-lite/readme.txt

 > Note:  Get [**Gift Cards for WooCommerce Pro**](https://wpswings.com/product/gift-cards-for-woocommerce-pro?utm_source=wpswings-giftcards-pro&utm_medium=giftcards-org-page&utm_campaign=giftcards-pro)

-**See what Cast Iron Chef Chop House & Oyster Bar is saying about WooCommerce Gift cards plugin:**

-> Note: My business took a drastic leap in almost every aspect.
-This gift card plugin is very well bundled with so many features.
-I’m highly satisfied with their plugin design and its ease of use.
-Their suggestions on various customization requests gave a great boost to the way we use gift cards for extending our outreach to our customers.

 == LIVE DEMO OF PREMIUM VERSION ==

 * [ **Gift Cards for WooCommerce Pro Frontend demo**](https://demo.wpswingscom/gift-cards-for-woocommerce-pro?utm_source=wpswings-giftcards-demo&utm_medium=giftcards-org-page&utm_campaign=frontend-demo)